-Grants of stock options and restricted stock are designed to directly align a portion of compensation for key employees with shareholders' interests and to serve as the Company's principal element of long-term compensation.
-Also, the Company has in the past for retention purposes awarded stock options and restricted stock with time-based vesting schedules, which are designed in part to provide a retention incentive for employees identified as being key to the Company's ability to achieve its business strategies.
-To the extent advisable and consistent with its compensation and retention needs, the Company will grant Awards of restricted stock with both time-based and performance-based vesting provisions.
+Grants of stock options and restricted stock are designed to directly align a portion of compensation for key employees with shareholders' equity interests and, in doing so, serve as the Company's principal element of long-term compensation.
+Stock options and restricted stock have time-based vesting schedules, which are designed to retain key employees.

 Stock option and/or restricted stock Awards generally have been granted annually to executives and other key employees.
-All of the Named Executive Officers (as well as other eligible employees based on salary grade) participate under the Stock Plan.
-Guidelines for the size and type of Awards are developed based upon, among other factors, shares available for grant under the Stock Plan, the executive's position in the Company, his or her contributions to the Company's objectives and total compensation, as compared to external benchmarks.
-Larger equity Awards are made to more senior executives so that a larger portion of their total potential compensation will be variable and contingent upon shareholder value creation.
+Guidelines for the size of awards are developed based upon, among other factors, shares available for grant under the Stock Plan, the executive's position in the Company, his or her contributions to the Company's objectives and total compensation, as compared to external references, such as competitive compensation data from Mercer and Towers Perrin.
+Larger equity awards are made to more senior executives so that a larger portion of their total potential compensation will be variable and contingent upon shareholder value creation.

-Factors that may be considered in deciding which form the equity Awards will take (i.e., stock options or restricted stock) may include, among others, the Company's stock price at the time the Awards are granted; the degree to which the Awards are intended to provide a retention incentive; and the impact on "overhang" (i.e., the dilutive effect on the Company's common stock).
+Factors that may be considered in deciding which form the equity awards will take (i.e., stock options or restricted stock) may include, among others, the Company's stock price at the time the Awards are granted; the degree to which the awards are intended to provide a retention incentive; and the impact on "overhang" (i.e., the dilutive effect on the Company's common stock).

 Grants of stock options and restricted stock are not specifically timed to be made before major announcements or earnings releases.
-Generally, equity grants are awarded during the first half of the year.
-Grants of equity Awards as a result of new-hires or promotions generally are made at the next Compensation Committee meeting following such events.
+Grants of equity as a result of new-hires or promotions generally are made at the next Compensation Committee meeting following such events.
 There are generally no differences in the timing of equity grants for the Named Executive Officers, compared with other eligible employees.